 And the seller is agreeing to act in good faith and to consider (not obligated) all offers presented to them.

-The agency relationship that is stated in a contract with a realtor when selling a house lists the responsibilities of the seller’s broker.
+The agency relationship that is stated in a contract with a listing agent lists the responsibilities of the seller’s broker.

 There’s usually a separate disclosure for this that comes attached to the listing agreement.

 For states where dual agency (the broker represents both seller and buyer) is allowed (most do), the agreement also explains the agent’s responsibilities in this type of transaction.

 Security, insurance, and showings